DefGuard/docs/features/external-openid-providers/jumpcloud.md

 # JumpCloud

-Firstly, we need to obtain credentials such as&#x20;
+Firstly, we need to obtain credentials such as

 * `Client ID`
 * `Client secret`